rmtrane/replication-of-gianattasio/README.md

 Update all sas files.
 This replaces file paths in the SAS files from the HRS and ADAMS SAS files downloaded from HRS website.
-The updated SAS files are placed in `data/HRS-unzips/{subdir}/new_sas` where `{subdir}`
+The updated SAS files are placed in `data/HRS-unzips/{subdir}/new_sas` where `{subdir}` refers to the name of the .zip file that was unzipped.

     make update_all_sas